Basement Fire Damage Restoration

 The main actions of a basement fire damage restoration team will be to first assess the scope of the damage.

-As mentioned, there may be extensive smoke damage, as well as any water damage from the firefighting effort.
+As mentioned, there may be extensive smoke damage, as well as any water damage from the firefighting effort or from your home fire sprinkler system.
 They will also assess any structural damage.
 They will then lead the cleanup process, ensuring that your home is as safe and gets back to normal as quickly as possible.

 They may also be able to provide advice on how to avoid fires in the future that are specific to your home.